<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <category><![CDATA[General]]></category>

-<guid isPermaLink="false">https://rosannepbrealestate.com/getting-a-tax-refund-heres-how-it-can-help-you-buy-a-home/</guid>
+<guid isPermaLink="false">https://rosannepbrealestate.com/that-house-thats-been-sitting-could-be-your-best-shot-at-a-deal/</guid>

-<content:encoded><![CDATA[<div><img decoding="async" width="" src="https://files.keepingcurrentmatters.com/KeepingCurrentMatters/content/images/20260408/Header-Image-GettyImages-1498657169-original.png" alt="Getting a Tax Refund?
-Here’s How It Can Help You Buy a Home Simplifying The Market" loading="lazy" style="display: block; margin-bottom: 5px; clear: both; max-width: 100%;" title="Header Image GettyImages 1498657169 original"></p>
+<content:encoded><![CDATA[<div><img decoding="async" width="" src="https://files.keepingcurrentmatters.com/KeepingCurrentMatters/content/images/20260616/Header-Image-Summer-2023-Guide-30--original.png" alt="That House That’s Been Sitting Could Be Your Best Shot at a Deal Simplifying The Market" loading="lazy" style="display: block; margin-bottom: 5px; clear: both; max-width: 100%;" title="Header Image Summer 2023 Guide 30 original"></p>

 <ul style="list-style-type: disc; margin-left: 1rem;">